 How Neblett, Beard and Arsenault Can Help

-If you or a loved one has been injured at sea due to another person’s negligence, the maritime lawyers at Neblett, Beard and Arsenault can help.
+If you or a loved one has been injured at sea due to another person’s negligence, the maritime injury lawyers at Neblett, Beard and Arsenault can help.
 We have extensive maritime law experience, and we’ll work hard on your behalf, both in and out of the courtroom.
 We work with clients in Baton Rouge, Shreveport, Monroe, Lafayette, Alexandria and across the entire state.
 Contact us to set up a consultation.
+You truly did find the best law firm if you’re seeking a maritime injury lawyer.

 - Loyola University Law Library: Admiralty and Maritime Law Research Guide